ArkEcosystem/mainsail-tx-tester/README.md

 To resolve it, make sure `python` is available on your system.
 One way to easily manage this is by using a Python version manager such as [`pyenv`](https://github.com/pyenv/pyenv).

-Also ensure that you are on `Node v21` or the `import ... with` construction will not work.

 ## Yarn

 ### Installation